Blog

 Jake and I paired up for our 9 laps in three sets of 3.
 Our first run our instructor was a bit uptight and was guilty of watering down the course and driving notes for our experience - even though a first run is almost always going to be slow and sloppy, one of the other instructors noticed both our runs, took us aside, and told us he’ll take us for our remaining runs.

 This new instructor was much more laid-back, and was comfortable with us pushing the car and eeking out more of the performance it had.
 In fact, based on our second runs, he told us to run in Sport+, which disables the traction control, because the car’s electronic nannies were holding us back.
-For me, this meant my third run was my fastest, but also very sloppy, because I was again re-learning the car; I thought Sport+ heavily relaxed traction control on BMWs, but it actually disables it completely, which I figured out very quickly after unexpectedly oversteering through two corners and oversteering the tires past their limit in a third.
+For me, this meant my third run was my fastest, but also very sloppy, because I was again re-learning the car; I thought Sport+ heavily relaxed traction control on BMWs, but it actually disables it entirely, which I figured out very quickly after unexpectedly oversteering through two corners and oversteering the tires past their limit in a third.
 Jake’s laps after mine had the benefit of my warning him of this, so his third run laps were a bit cleaner than mine.

 During some of this we attempted to film some of our runs - Jake only filmed my second run, which wasn’t my fastest, but it was likely my tidiest.
 I filmed all of Jake’s runs, but my phone was on its last legs and some of the videos had multiple corruption problems - I recovered what I could, but unfortunately not all the footage made it.
 You can see video from the event and both our runs here: